yd24/online-assessment-server/README.md

 # online-assessment-server

 ## Description
 Example server using Python, Django, and Django Rest Framework.
-Currently deployed on Render.
+Currently deployed on Render and using an external PostgreSQL database hosted on Supabase.

 You can view an example of its usage on this [deployed site.](https://warm-blancmange-a405eb.netlify.app/)